gl-inet/docs-astrowarp/docs/tutorials/work_from_home.md

+# Setting Up AstroWarp with GL.iNet Routers: Work From Home

  This document will guide you on how to use AstroWarp's internet exit feature, allowing you to remotely work from anywhere using your company's IP address, just as if you were at your office workstation.

 ![](https://static.gl-inet.com/docs/astrowarp/tutorials/work_from_home/1.png)